 Perhaps you’re super-lucky and everybody in your home loves the same Christmas movie, and there’s nothing else anybody wants to watch.
 But if not, you could have each family member write down their movie pick and then draw the winner from a stocking; or you could alternate who decides every year.
 It could also be really interesting to have your kiddos ask a different loved one what their favorite movie is each year and have that be this year’s movie.
-Either way, pop some popcorn, heat up some cocoa, and snuggle up with your incredible family to make some memories!
+Either way, pop some popcorn, heat up some cocoa in a nice red mug, and snuggle up with your incredible family to make some memories!

 The spirit of giving

 You’re awesome, so you probably plan on instilling in your children the importance of giving during the holidays.
 To teach them that it’s as rewarding to give a gift as it is to receive one, consider adopting a family and picking out Christmas gifts for them together.
 There are numerous organizations to choose from, and those are definitely great options, but chances are you know somebody who had a trying year, so leave a little gift on their doorstep, ring the doorbell, and run!
 The anonymity is half the fun.